KidkArolis/vscode-healthier/readme.md

 - `healthier.provideLintTask`: whether the extension contributes a lint task to lint a whole workspace folder.
 - `healthier.run` - run the linter `onSave` or `onType`, default is `onType`.
 - `healthier.runtime` - use this setting to set the path of the node runtime to run ESLint under.
 - `healthier.validate` - an array of language identifiers specify the files to be validated.
-Something like `"healthier.validate": [ "javascript", "javascriptreact", "html" ]`.
+Something like `"healthier.validate": [ "javascript", "javascriptreact", "html", "typescript" ]`.
 Defaults to `["javascript", "javascriptreact"]`.

+**Note:** For TypeScript support, add `"typescript"` to the `healthier.validate` setting as shown above and see: [healthier#typescript](https://github.com/KidkArolis/healthier#typescript)

 ## Commands: